geographika/gdal/doc/source/development/dev_documentation.rst

     The ``ls`` command is demonstrated in :example:`basic-ls`.

-If output of the command is to be included in the listing, the code language should be set to ``console``:
+If the output of the command is to be included in the listing, the code language should be set to ``console``:

 .. code-block:: rst